Podcast: Play in new window | Download

 As a result of the fall, the Battle of the Sexes will forever plague the marriage relationship.
 On one side, the conflict has led women to desire to control their husbands and reject their headship.
 On the other side is men being harsh, cruel, and dictatorial.
 Genesis 3:16 could be understood as a prophecy that wives will have to resist wanting to control their husbands, and husbands will have to resist being tyrants to their wives.

-A Husband’s Temptation to Fail to Lead
+A Husband’s Temptation to Fail to Be a Spiritual Leader

 Another temptation husbands face is mentioned in Genesis 3:17: “Because you have heeded the voice of your wife…” When Adam and Eve sinned, they both violated God’s divine pattern for marriage by reversing their roles: